felipe-seabra/felipe-seabra/README.md

 #### About Me

-I'm Felipe, born in Presidente Prudente (SP), I have approximately 10 years of experience (as an IT Infrastructure Analyst) working in several areas of technology in education at Colégio Criete
+I'm Felipe, born in Presidente Prudente (SP), I have approximately 10 years of experience (as an IT Infrastructure Analyst) working in several areas of technology in education.

 I am currently a full-stack web development student at [Trybe](https://www.betrybe.com/).
 My passions are: learning new things, coding, playing games, animals and looking for things to fix!